stm605/control-repo/README.md

 ## Setup a webhook in your Git server

+Independent of which Git server you choose you will grab the webhook URL from your master.
+Then each Git Server will have similar but slightly different ways to add the webhook.

 1. On your Puppet master
  - `cat /etc/puppetlabs/puppetserver/.puppetlabs/webhook_url.txt`

+### Gitlab

-2. In your Git server's UI, add a webhook to the control-repo repository
+2. In your Git server's UI, navigate to the control-repo repository
+ -  In the left hand pane, scroll to the bottom and select **settings**
+ - In the left hand pane, select **webhooks**
- - You can paste the above webhook URL
+3. Paste the above webhook URL into the URL field
+4. In the trigger section mark the checkbox for **push events** only
 3. Disable SSL verification on the webhook
  - Since Code Manager uses a self-signed cert from the Puppet CA it is not generally trusted
 3. After you created the webhook use "test webhook" or similar functionality to confirm it works